apache/fury-site/docs/specification/xlang_serialization_spec.md

 - A union schema MUST declare at least one schema-defined alternative.
 The unknown-case carrier used by some language bindings is implementation-provided and is omitted from the schema's alternative table.
+- Each schema-defined alternative contains exactly one declared value type or `none`.
+Multiple logical fields require an explicitly declared struct value;
+  a binding MUST NOT synthesize that struct from a host enum variant.
 - Each union alternative MUST have a stable non-negative tag number (`= 0`, `= 1`, ...).
 - Tag numbers MUST be unique within the union and MUST NOT be reused.
 - Unknown-case carriers exposed by language bindings have no local schema tag of